FAReTek1/inflator/readme.md

   - Ensure an `inflator.toml` file is provided (see below)
   - cd to inside your package, to the same level as `inflator.toml`
   - run `inflate install .`
-- For installing github packages
+- For installing GitHub packages
   - run `inflate install <link to github repository>`
   - Optionally supply a version (tag name):<br>
     `inflate install <link to github repository> -V <version>`